danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Listing Consumer Groups:** Use `bin/kafka-consumer-groups.sh --list` to list all consumer groups.
 - **Decommissioning Brokers:** Use `bin/kafka-preferred-replica-election.sh` to initiate a preferred replica election.
 - **Migrating ZooKeeper:** Use `bin/kafka-migration.sh` to help with migrating metadata from ZooKeeper to KRaft (Kafka's Raft-based metadata quorum).
+- The Kafka CLI command to display the Kafka version is: `bin/kafka-console-producer.sh --version` or any `bin/kafka-*.sh` script with the `--version` parameter.
+- To create a topic only if it does not already exist, use the `--if-not-exists` parameter with the `kafka-topics.sh` command.

 ### Administration: